earthstar-project/range-reconcile/README.md

 This module uses Deno as its development runtime.
 [Installation instructions can be found here](https://deno.land/#installation).

-Documentation can be viewed with `deno doc mod.ts`.
+API documentation can be viewed with `deno doc mod.ts`.

 Tests can be run with `deno task test`.

 Benchmarks can be run with `deno task bench`.

-## TODO
+## Acknowledgements

-- [ ] Make b and k of MessageBroker configurable.
+- [Aljoscha Meyer](https://aljoscha-meyer.de), who not only designed this new method, but also answered my many, many questions; spotted my errors;
+  suggested improvements; and been an all-round great friend and teacher.
+- [NLnet foundation](https://nlnet.nl), whose funding made it possible for me to work on this.

+TODO:

 - [ ] Create comparative benchmarks for syncing with changing b / k.
-- [ ] Add `onInsertedValue` callback subscriber to `RangeMessenger` (i.e. to
-      trigger Earthstar checking if it wants a doc thumbnail)
+- [ ] Create a NPM distribution and publish it.